mathanmahe/stocksensei/general_question_answering/README.md

 This guide provides instructions for loading SEC filings data into MongoDB within the `stock_app` container.

+The SEC-filings textual data is contained in the `./general_question_answering/data` folder:

 ## Steps

 ### 1. Set Permissions for the Data Folder